17hogeju/film-track/Documentation/budget.md

-We also use Flutter, an open source framework by Google for building natively compiled, multi-platform applications.
+We also use Flutter, an open source framework by Google for building a natively compiled, multi-platform application.

 To gather our media data, we are parsing a subset of IMDb data which is available for personal and non-commercial use.